harisk73/CyprusWatch/replit.md

    - Added hover effects and improved visual styling
    - Enhanced status badges with color coding for resolved alerts
    - Toggle button appears only when more than 5 alerts exist
-5. **Adjusted Cyprus Emergency Map**: Changed initial zoom level from 10 to 8 to show entire island on initial load
+5. **Adjusted Cyprus Emergency Map**: Changed initial zoom level from 10 to 9 to show entire island on initial load with better detail

 **Final Dashboard Structure:**
 - **Row 1**: Two-column layout with Emergency Status (Active Emergencies + Active Warnings stacked) and Quick Actions